knative/docs/blog/docs/articles/getting-started-blog-p2.md

 ##### Kubernetes

 The Kubernetes Plugin is a comprehensive tool for developers, providing a complete solution for building and troubleshooting applications in a Kubernetes environment.
-You can easily interact and navigate Kubernetes resources such as logs for pods with an intuitive explorer tree of Kubernetes resources.
+You can easily interact and navigate Kubernetes resources such as logs for Pods with an intuitive explorer tree of Kubernetes resources.

-If you are using VSCode, here is the way to set up your [kubernetes plugin](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools&ssr=false#overview):
+If you are using VSCode, here is the way to set up your [Kubernetes plugin](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools&ssr=false#overview):

 ![](/blog/images/getting-started-blog-series/post2/vscode001.png)